 When the Vegas Golden Knights swept the Los Angeles Kings out of the first round of the National Hockey League’s Stanley Cup playoffs on April 17, members of the UCLA School of Law community had ample reason to celebrate the big win, even though it came at the expense of the hometown team.

-As the Golden Knights’ director of hockey legal affairs, UCLA Law alumnus Andrew Lugerner ’13 has played a pivotal role in the club’s improbable success in its first season on the ice, during which the Golden Knights have emerged as the best expansion team in the history of American professional sports.
+As the Golden Knights’ director of hockey legal affairs, UCLA Law alumnus Andrew Lugerner, who graduated in 2013, has played a pivotal role in the club’s improbable success in its first season on the ice, during which the Golden Knights have emerged as the best expansion team in the history of American professional sports.

 A key deputy to the team’s general manager, Lugerner handles player contract negotiations, budgets, day-to-day transactions involving players who move to or from the minor leagues, and contracts involving all aspects of the team’s hockey operations.
 Vitally, he is also the master of the team’s salary cap, the set limit of money that an organization can spend on its roster.

 Known in sports jargon as a “capologist,” his is a role that is increasingly being filled by lawyers and businesspeople whose efforts can make or break a franchise.
 Spend too much on a superstar, and there’s no money left to pay the right guys to pass him the puck.
 Or find the perfect mix of undervalued prospects, and craft a scrappy squad that works wonders.
 That, it turns out, is exactly what Lugerner and his colleagues managed to do after the Golden Knights were founded in 2016 and had to put together a roster from scratch, featuring players mostly cast off from other teams.

 “Every player has a dollar figure associated with his contract,” Lugerner said, “so while the scouts are telling the GM what a player does on the ice, I’m trying to give a context to what he’s worth.”